-Deferred revenue is comprised mainly of unearned revenue related to service type warranty but also includes other offerings for which the Company has been paid in advance and earns revenue when the Company transfers control of the product or service.

-The Company's unfilled performance obligations as of December 31, 2021 and the estimated revenue expected to be recognized in the future related to the service type warranty amounts to \$1.21 million, which is fulfilled over one to five years.
+Deferred revenue is composed primarily of unearned revenue related to service type warranty obligations as well as other advances and payments which the Company received from customers prior to satisfying the performance obligation, for which revenue has not yet been recognized.
+The Company's unearned performance obligations as of December 31, 2022 and the estimated revenue expected to be recognized in the future related to the service type warranty amounts to \$1.2 million, which will be fulfilled over one to five years.

-k.
 Accounting for Share-Based Compensation:

 The Company accounts for share-based compensation in accordance with ASC No. 718, "Compensation-Stock Compensation" ("ASC No. 718").
 ASC No. 718 requires companies to estimate the fair value of equity-based payment awards on the date of grant using an Option-Pricing Model ("OPM").
 The value of the portion of the award that is ultimately expected to vest is recognized as an expense over the requisite service periods in the Company's consolidated statements of operations.
-According to Accounting Standards Update 2016-09, "Compensation-Stock Compensation (Topic 718)" ("ASU 2016-09") the Company account for forfeitures as they occur.

 The Company recognizes compensation expenses for the value of its awards granted based on the straight-line method over the requisite service period of each of the awards.
+The Company account for forfeitures as they occur.

 The Company selected the Black-Scholes-Merton option pricing model as the most appropriate fair value method for its share-option awards.
 The option-pricing model requires a number of assumptions, of which the most significant are the fair market value of the underlying ordinary share, expected share price volatility and the expected option term.
-Expected volatility was calculated based upon certain peer companies that the Company considered to be comparable.
-The expected option term represents the period of time that options granted are expected to be outstanding.
-The expected option term is determined based on the simplified method in accordance with Staff Accounting Bulletin No. 110, as adequate historical experience is not available to provide a reasonable estimate.
-The simplified method will continue to apply until enough historical experience is available to provide a reasonable estimate of the expected term.
+Expected volatility is calculated based on actual historical stock price movements over the most recent periods ending on the grant date, equal to the expected term of the options, or based on certain peer companies that the Company considered to be comparable, in case there is no sufficient trading volume to rely on market volatility.
+The expected option term is determined based on the simplified method in accordance with Staff Accounting Bulletin No. 110, as adequate historical experience is not available to provide a reasonable estimate of the expected term.
 The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term.
 The Company has historically not paid dividends and has no foreseeable plans to pay dividends.